ajamolebalikis/Mental_Health_Report/README.md

 - [Conclusions](#conclusions)

 ## Problem Statement
-Mental health disorders, including depression, anxiety, and schizophrenia, impose a substantial global burden, yet many regions, particularly low- and middle-income countries (LMICs), face significant treatment gaps and underreported data.
+Mental health disorders, including depression, anxiety, and schizophrenia, impose a substantial global burden, yet many regions, particularly lower -and middle-income countries (LMICs), face significant treatment gaps and underreported data.
 Current public health strategies lack sufficient data-driven insights to prioritize resources effectively, especially where prevalence and burden are high but treatment access is limited.
 This necessitates a comprehensive study to identify disparities and inform evidence-based interventions.

 ## Project Overview
 This project conducts a detailed analysis of global mental health data, starting with datasets downloaded from Kaggle.
 Data cleaning was performed in Excel to ensure quality and consistency, followed by analysis using SQL Server.
 The study integrates seven datasets from the Institute for Health Metrics and Evaluation (IHME) Global Burden of Disease (GBD) study, focusing on prevalence rates, disease burden (DALYs), treatment gaps, and data coverage across countries and years (1990–2019).
 The analysis includes data importation into SQL Server, querying to answer key business questions, and generating recommendations for public health stakeholders.